Scriptor/pharen/bundled.markdown

 #### map-pairs #### {#map-pairs}
 (map-pairs *string* f *dictionary* xs)

 Similar to `map`, but takes in and returns a dictionary instead.
+The function passed to it should take two arguments, one for the key and one for the value.

 #### filter #### {#filter}
 (filter *string* f *list* xs)